When you're the son of first-generation immigrants, your childhood home is an enclave.

 In 1978, my father emigrated to the United States from Taiwan on an education visa.
-He bought a one way ticket, that’s all he could afford.
-In doing so, he left my mom, her extended family, his extended family, and their entire social support structure behind.
-While there were no government sponsored repercussions, there was the small matter of 7,800 miles between them.
+He bought a one-way ticket, that's all he could afford.
+He left my mom, her extended family, his extended family, his first language, and their entire social support structure behind.
+While there were no government-sponsored repercussions, there was the small matter of 7,800 miles between them.

 It was a difficult move but one that forever changed the trajectory of his life and, as a result, mine.